mitchcapper/action-download-artifact/README.md

     run_number: 34
     # Optional, uploaded artifact name,
     # will download all artifacts if not specified
+    # can be a multiline scalar for muiltiple
     # and extract them into respective subdirectories
     # https://github.com/actions/download-artifact#download-all-artifacts
     name: artifact_name